swup/fragment-plugin/README.md

 # Swup Fragment Plugin

-Define fragments that should be replaced between selected page visits instead of the default swup `containers`
+Replace page fragments instead of swup's default `containers`, based on user-defined rules

 ⚠️ **Please Note**: This plugin is not stable yet and should not be used in production.